Console#

 set cursor to next row on console#

-The set cursor to next row on console block moves the cursor to the next row on the Console.
+The set cursor to next row on console stack block moves the cursor to column 1 on the next row in the Console.
+The next value printed will appear on that row.

 set cursor to next row on console